apresdev/apres-terraform/modules/aws/vpc/README.md

 ## Overview

 This module will create a VPC, with subnets in three AZs.
-There are three tiers of subnets:
+The module creates three tiers of subnets:

 | Subnet | Public IPs | Internet Access | Usage |
 |--------|------------|-----------------|-------|